kudoki/rem_waste/README.md

 I redesigned the progress bar to include circles, which provide a clearer visual representation of the steps involved.
 This design choice enhances user experience by making the progress more intuitive.
 Additionally, I implemented a fade effect and centered the selected step on mobile devices to improve responsiveness and usability.

 ### Phase 3: Enhancing Skip Listings
 I added a label to display the available skips and introduced more filters to help users find the right skip more easily.
 On desktop, these filters are presented as a dropdown, while on mobile, they appear in fullscreen mode to ensure a responsive design.
+In addition to filters, users can sort the skips, apply a price filter, switch between private and road placement, and show only skips that allow heavy waste.

 ### Phase 4: Modernizing the Grid and Cards
 The grid and cards are now responsive and feature a modern style.
 Instead of a single button, each card includes two buttons: "Select" and "Details".
 This gives users more options and prevents them from feeling constrained.
 The cards also display VAT information, and hovering over the price/VAT shows a breakdown of how the total is calculated, including any additional charges.